willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Make sure your audio headset is plugged into the audio jack completely - the Acer headset in particular may require more care to ensure the audio headset is plugged in all the way.
 * Check that the audio headset/mic is plugged into the headset and not the PC.
 * The Windows Sound Control Panel shows a list of enabled audio endpoints.
 It does not by default show disabled endpoints.
 The headset audio device will be disabled when you're not wearing the headset, so you have to right-click in the sound control panel and choose "Show disabled devices" to see it; the device name is "Realtek USB2.0 Audio".
 Once you do this, you can change the friendly name in the "Properties" page to something you'll recognize more easily.
 Do this for both the playback and recording tabs.
+* If your audio is not working in Mixed Reality apps (for example Netflix), this may be caused by a known issue where Windows Mixed Reality is not be automatically updated to match the OS version.
+To fix this issue and get the best Mixed Reality experience, go to **Settings -> Update & Security -> Windows Update -> Check for Updates**.

 ### I'm experiencing sudden volume changes, lost audio, or buzzing